mbbhatti/Node/readme.md

 # About
-Node JS based API application.
+Node based API application.

 # Requirements
 - Node  	v11.11.0
 - Express 	v4.17.1
-- MySql		v5+
+- MySql		v8+

 # Installation
 Please check you have node installed on your system then download project through this github URL.